ykawase5048/CatDat/DATABASE.md

 - `related_properties`
 - `category_comments`

-## Migrations

-The database is built up incrementally and updated with the help of migration files in the folder [/database/migrations](/database/migrations/).
-The command `pnpm db:migrate` runs the migrations that are not yet applied.

 ## Derived Data

 From the defined properties for a given category, new properties can be derived automatically by using the implications (the same holds for non-properties).
 Also, suitable implications may be dualized.

-These deductions are computed and applied to the database via the commands `pnpm db:deduce-implications` and `pnpm db:deduce-properties`.
-Notice that the SQL files do _not_ contain derived data.
+Notice that the migration files (see below) do _not_ contain derived data.

-## Commands
+## Migrations

-The command `pnpm db:create` executes all the previous commands in sequence.
-The command `pnpm db:check` executes some sanity checks on the generated data.

-For every one of the mentioned commands there is a version for the remote database hosted on [Turso](https://turso.tech).
-For example, `pnpm db:create:remote` creates the whole remote database; this runs automatically before every `git push` to the main branch.

-During runtime of the application, the database is read-only.
+The database is built up incrementally and updated with the help of migration files in the folder [/database/migrations](/database/migrations/).
+The command `pnpm db:update` runs the migrations that are not yet applied, deduces implications and properties, and checks if the changes are sound.